Teens with ASD: College

-Yes, college is a real possibility for many with ASD.
+Yes, college is a real possibility for many with autism.
 My daughter is a senior in high school this year and we've just begun the hunt for schools and scholarships.
 First word of advice?
 Start when your child is in 10th grade!
 Get to know the school guidance counselors and find out when the deadlines are for tests, clubs (like National Honor Society) and all the other things that makes a child look "well-rounded" on their college applications.
 Most of the same stuff you'd need for a child without ASD is the same stuff you will need for a child with ASD - grades, letters of recommendations, SAT and ACT results, admissions essays, clubs and leadership experience and money - lots of money!

 SAT and ACT tests are necessary for most colleges in the US today but if your child has either an IEP or 504 plan that state he or she can have extra time for test taking in school, you can apply for extended time for the SAT or ACT.
 Each company has an application and information online to explain the process.
 Know that just having a diagnosis is NOT enough to qualify.
 ACT and SAT are not under IDEA so your child has to meet the much stricter criteria of ADA laws - Does your child need accommodations to ACCESS the test?
 Longer test times to get a higher score are not the same thing.
 Their criteria is meant only to allow the test taker access to take the test, regardless of their score.

 For us, we decided to move to the college that my daughter would be attending since while she was able to do the academic work, her Asperger's Syndrome left her with deficits in social and self-care issues that would very likely hinder her ability to keep up with the academics.
 But as a single parent of two kids with ASD, I had to weigh colleges not just for their programs, but also the state services for my more affected child who was 2 years younger.